Chances are you didn’t study the law to work as a full-time project manager. All the more reason to utilize legal project management technology.

 What is legal project management technology

 For those working in business and marketing, project management tools are nothing new.
-In fact, one of the most widely-used project management tools, Asana, (touting 1.3 million paid users), has been around for nearly 15 years.
-Whereas, legal project management technology is a newer addition to the PM landscape.
+But legal project management technology is a newer addition to the project management landscape.

 The benefits of legal project management technology

 No matter the size of your law firm, having sound, efficient, and proactive processes are key to success as your practice scales and grows.
 Having proper processes in place means consistency in how your firm handles matters, manages budgets, sets fees, or delivers client experiences.